-Home Machine Tool Archive Lathes for Sale Millers & Grinders for Sale
+Home Machine Tool Archive Machine-tools Sale & Wanted

-RHODES Convertible Shaper & Slotter - USA
+Rhodes Convertible Shaper & Slotter

-The knee was not of box form but open across its lower surface - so depriving it on some rigidity - and carried two T slots in its top surface, a single V slot in the right-hand vertical face and a number of tapped holes in both surfaces to help in the bolting down of work.
+Instead of the expected box form the knee was open across its lower surface - so depriving it on some rigidity - and carried two T slots in its top surface and, on the two vertical, tapped holes in both together with a single V-slot on the right-hand face.
 As standard the knee could not be rotated, but available as an optional-extra was a swivelling knee, able to be moved through 90 degrees in either direction and located in its central position by a hardened and ground dowel.
+Table power cross-feed worked in both directions and was engaged by the usual lift-and-turn pawl.

-The drive was by a 3-step, flat-belt pulley mounted on sleeve bearing that relieved the shaft of belt strain and helped to ensure that the gears were not taken out of the correct mesh when under heavy loads.
+Drive was by a 3-step, flat-belt pulley mounted on sleeve bearing that relieved the shaft of belt strain and helped to ensure that the gears were not taken out of the correct mesh when under heavy loads.
 A good quality, robustly-constructed, swivelling-base, all-steel vice was provided, with its jaws made from hardened and ground tool steel.

 When the machine was used as a slotter, some means of moving the work around under the cutter was, of course, required and to accomplish this a compound table was mounted on the knee - with the in-out feed screw attached to a separate bracket carried on the front edge.
 The slotter ram was fitted with a through screw, by which means the tool could be accurately set, adjusted and also moved through an arc of 10 degrees.